VuePress EcosystemVuePress Ecosystem

 • Default: 'warn'

-• warn: warn each unknown lang one time (default)
+• warn: warn about each unknown language once (default)

 preWrapper